 8. In a note verbale dated 22 February 2019, the State party reiterates that no identifiable profit-making purpose is necessary for an activity to be considered employment, and as a result, the income originating in it remains taxable.
-The State party further reiterates its arguments concerning non-exhaustion of domestic remedies on account of the author's failure to indicate her age and her inability to work throughout the domestic proceedings.
+The State party further reiterates its arguments concerning non-exhaustion of domestic remedies on account of the authors' failure to indicate their age and their inability to work throughout the domestic proceedings.
 In any case, these claims seem to concern the application of domestic law, which falls within the competence of national courts.
-With regard to the issue of whether the complaint is compatible ratione materiae with the provisions of the Covenant, the State party argues that even if one accepts that the first sentence of article 14 (1) covers proceedings of administrative courts, the claims raised by the author do not fall within the scope of the protection enshrined therein, which is primarily about equality before courts.
-As regards the second sentence of article 14 (1), the State party stresses that the domestic proceedings did not concern the author's entitlement to an existing tax exemption, so these claims remain incompatible ratione materiae with the provisions of the Covenant.
-Concerning the merits of the case, the State party underlines that it is the law and the courts' jurisprudence that should
+With regard to the issue of whether the complaint is compatible ratione materiae with the provisions of the Covenant, the State party argues that even if one accepts that the first sentence of article 14 (1) covers proceedings of